 - Enroll full-time for at least 12 units in fall and spring semesters

 - Complete a current financial aid (FAFSA/CADAA) application

 - Develop a Student Education Plan with the help of the college counseling team

 - Earn a minimum of 2.0 grade-point-average in the fall semester to maintain status for the spring

 High school students can earn college credit by enrolling in one or more courses offered by Fullerton College in partnership with schools at Anaheim Union High School District, Brea-Olinda Unified High School District, Fullerton Joint Union High School District and Placentia-Yorba Linda Unified School District.
 Dual enrollment course offerings vary by school district.
 Students who enroll and complete a dual enrollment course gain access to priority registration and resources and support services available to all Fullerton College students.
-Learn more about dual enrollment in the 2016-17 Annual Report.
+Learn more about dual enrollment on the Educational Partnership and Outreach website.